DickyUK/CommunityCapacity/README.md

 ## What this repository is not
 * Whilst it can be used for and by the general public, this repository is for volunteers, professionals and citizens to co-create, co-design and co-produce outputs; it is not a mainstream communication channel
 * This repository is not an organisationally 'owned' hosted site or resource but rather a 'shared' community resource to help generate ideas through colloboration across diverse communities and parties.
+Github as a tool whilst predominantly used for hosted computer programming code projects is not exclusively used as such.
+Github is an under used 'free' colloborate tool that could help co-production in health and social care.

 You could start by taking a look at folder containing good practise https://github.com/DickyUK/CommunityCapacity/tree/master/Good_Practice